-There are so many variables that you really need to whip out a calculator, talk to your CPA, visit a financial planner and/or retirement specialist, and so on and so forth.
+There are so many variables that you really need to whip out an early payoff calculator, talk to your CPA, visit a financial planner and/or retirement specialist, and so on and so forth.

 It also depends on your mortgage rate, your tax bracket, how much you owe on your mortgage, what type of mortgage you’ve got, the term, how long it will take to pay it off, etc.

 Does your employer provide a 401k match?
 Is your money better off in another type of retirement account?
 Do you have other high-APR debt?
 How much do you need to set aside for a rainy day?

 I will say that mortgages have a lot of desirable qualities that make them the best debt to carry.
 But I know people who absolutely hate debt and want to get rid of it as soon as possible, regardless of what the math tells them.
 And there is value in that, even if it’s not monetary value.

 If you want to get rid of your mortgage, more power to you.
 Go for it.